vinhhna/hybrid_multimodal_retrieval/IMPLEMENTATION_PLAN.md

 ```

 **Acceptance:**
-* A single config object is readable from code; printing it shows all defaults and any overrides.
+* The YAML config loads successfully through the existing loader; printing it (or converting to dict) shows all defaults and any runtime overrides applied.

 ---